57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Contracts (Part 2)/README.md

 }
 ```

-Solana eliminates this class of issue at the architectural level because it enforces a strict one-way invocation model.
-On Solana, Program A can call Program B via CPI, but Program B cannot call back into Program A from within its execution context.
-The call graph must be one-directional and acyclic.
-Consider the following Solana example: even if we update state _after_ a CPI call, there’s still no re-entrancy risk:
+Solana CPI is one-way: Program A can invoke Program B, but B cannot call back into A in the same transaction.
+The call graph is acyclic.
+Even updating state after a CPI (not recommended style) avoids classic re-entrancy:

 ```rust
 // Solana (Anchor) equivalent logic - still safe from re-entrancy